ntorm1/Atlas/README.md

 | 1548288000000000000 | 3600.865479   | 3631.826562   | 3730.904089   |
 | ...                 | ...           | ...           | ...           |

 Then you can save it using the following format.
 Note that you must have a single "Close" column (not cast sensitive) use to determine prices.
+Also, you can have arbitrary number of tickers, as long as they all have the same frequency.

 ```python
 output_path = os.path.join(os.getcwd(), 'data_fast.h5')